Attitude Adjustment

 If this is the center of your life:Then these will be:SpouseFamilyMoneyWorkPossessionsPleasureFriend(s)Enemy(s)ChurchSelfPrinciples

-Spouse Meets all needsGood in its place, but less importantNecessary to take care of spouseA means to acquiring money to care for spouseA means to bless, impress or manipulateEither a marital activity or unimportantSpouse is best or only friend, all friends are “our friends”The marriage is defined by the common enemy or the spouse “defends” themAn activity to enjoy together, but subordinate to the relationshipSelf-worth is spouse-based, highly vulnerable to spouse’s attitudes and behaviorsIdeas that create and maintain marriage relationship
+Spouse Meets all needsGood in its place, but less importantNecessary to take care of spouseA means of acquiring money to care for a spouseA means to bless, impress, or manipulateEither a marital activity or unimportantSpouse is the best or only friend, all friends are “our friends”The marriage is defined by the common enemy or the spouse “defends” themAn activity to enjoy together, but subordinate to the relationshipSelf-worth is spouse-based and highly vulnerable to spouse’s attitudes and behaviorsIdeas that create and maintain marriage relationship

-Family Part of the familyHighest priorityFamily economic supportA means to an endFamily comfort & happinessFamily activities or relatively unimportantFriends of the family or competition/threat to strong family lifeDefined by family & possible threat to family’s strength, source of family strength & unitySource of help for familyVital part of but subordinate to familyRules that keep family unified & strong, subordinate to family
+Family Part of the familyHighest priorityFamily economic supportA means to an endFamily comfort and happinessFamily activities or relatively unimportantFriends of the family or competition/threat to strong family lifeDefined by family and possible threats to the family’s strength, source of family strength and unitySource of help for familyVital part of but subordinate to familyRules that keep family unified and strong, subordinate to family

-Money Asset or liability in acquiring moneyEconomic drainGives security & fulfillmentNecessary to the acquisition of moneyEvidence of economic successEconomic drain or evidence of economic stressChosen because of economic status or influenceEconomic competitors, threat to economic securityTax write-off, freeloading moochersSelf-worth is determined by net worthWays that work in making/managing money
+Money Asset or liability in acquiring moneyEconomic drainGives security and fulfillmentNecessary to the acquisition of moneyEvidence of economic successEconomic drain or evidence of economic stressChosen because of economic status, or influenceEconomic competitors, threat to economic securityTax write-off, freeloading moochersSelf-worth is determined by net worthWays that work in making or managing money

-Possessions Main possession, assistant in acquiring possessionsPossession to use, exploit, dominate, smother, control & showcaseKey to increasing possessions, another possession to controlOpportunity to possess status, authority, recognitionSymbols of status and identityBuying, shopping, joining clubsPersonal objects, usableTakers, thieves, others with more possessions or recognition“My” church, a status symbol, source of unfair criticism or good things in lifeDefined by the things owned, social status or recognitionConcepts with enabling acquiring and enhancing possessions
+Possessions Main possession, assistant in acquiring possessionsPossession to use, exploit, dominate, smother, control and showcaseKey to increasing possessions, another possession to controlOpportunity to possess status, authority, recognitionSymbols of status and identityBuying, shopping, joining clubsPersonal objects, usableTakers, thieves, others with more possessions or recognition“My” church, a status symbol, source of unfair criticism or good things in lifeDefined by the things owned, social status, or recognitionConcepts of enabling, acquiring, and enhancing possessions

-Pleasure Companion in fun/pleasure or an obstacle to itVehicle or interferenceMeans to increase opportunities for pleasureMeans to an end, “fun” work is okayObjects of fun, means to more funUltimate purpose in life, primary source of satisfactionCompanions in funThose who take life too seriously, guilt trippers, destroyersInconvenient, obstacle to recreation, guilt tripInstrument for pleasureNatural drives/instincts which need to be satisfied
+Pleasure Companion in fun and pleasure, or an obstacle to itVehicle or interferenceMeans to increase opportunities for pleasureMeans to an end, “fun” work is okayObjects of fun, means to more funUltimate purpose in life, primary source of satisfactionCompanions in funThose who take life too seriously, guilt trippers, destroyersInconvenient, an obstacle to recreation, a guilt tripInstrument for pleasureNatural drives or instincts that must be satisfied

-Friend(s) Possible friend or possible competitor, social status symbolFriends or obstacle to developing friendships, social status symbolSource of economic & social goodSocial opportunityMeans of buying friendship, entertaining or providing social pleasureEnjoyed always with friends, primarily social eventsPopularity is critical to happiness, belonging & acceptanceOutside the social circle, common enemies provide community or defines friendshipsPlace for social gatheringSocially defined, afraid of embarrassment or rejectionBasic laws which enable getting along with others
+Friend(s) Possible friend or possible competitor, social status symbolFriends or an obstacle to developing friendships, social status symbolSource of economic and social goodSocial opportunityMeans of buying friendship, entertaining, or providing social pleasureAlways enjoyed with friends, primarily social eventsPopularity is critical to happiness, belonging and acceptanceOutside the social circle, common enemies provide community or defines friendshipsPlace for social gatheringSocially defined, afraid of embarrassment or rejectionBasic laws that enable getting along with others

-Church A companion in/facilitator for church service or a trial of faithModels to exemplify adherence to church teachings or trials of faithMeans to support church & family, evil if greater in priority than church services or teachingsNecessary for temporal supportTemporal possessions of minimal importance, reputation & image of great worth“Innocent” pleasures are opportunities to gather with other church members, other pleasures seen as sinful/time-wasters to self-righteously denyOther members of the churchNonbelievers: those who disagree with church teachings or who live in opposition to themOrganization possesses ultimate authoritySelf-worth determined by church activity, contributions or doing things that reflect the church ethicDoctrines taught by the church, subordinate to the church
+Church A companion in/facilitator for church service or a trial of faithModels to exemplify adherence to church teachings or trials of faithMeans to support church and family, evil if greater in priority than church services or teachingsNecessary for temporal supportTemporal possessions of minimal importance, reputation and image of great worth“Innocent” pleasures are opportunities to gather with other church members, other pleasures considered sinful or time-wasters to self-righteously denyOther members of the churchNonbelievers: those who disagree with church teachings or who live in opposition to themOrganization possesses ultimate authoritySelf-worth determined by church activity, contributions, or doing things that reflect the church ethicDoctrines taught by the church, subordinate to the church

-Principles Equal partner in a mutually beneficial interdependent relationshipFriends, opportunities for service, contribution, fulfillment, intergenerational rescripting & changeEnabling resource in accomplishing important priorities/goalsOpportunity to use talents/abilities meaningfully, means to provide, resource/time investment kept in balance with other investments & in harmony with priorities/values in lifeEnabling resources, responsibilities to be properly cared for, secondary to people in importanceJoy that comes from almost any activity in a focused life, true recreation seen as necessary to a balanced lifestyleCompanions in interdependent living, confidants to share with, serve & supportNo real perceived “enemies”, just people with different paradigms/agendas to be understood/cared aboutVehicles for true principles, opportunities for service/contributionOne unique, talented, creative individual among many who can accomplish great things independently and interdependentlyImmutable natural laws with immutable consequences, preserves integrity that leads to legitimate growth & happiness
+Principles Equal partner in a mutually beneficial, interdependent relationshipFriends, opportunities for service, contribution, fulfillment, intergenerational re-scripting and changeEnabling resource to accomplish important priorities and goalsOpportunity to use talents and abilities meaningfully, means to provide, resource and time investment kept in balance with other investments and harmonized with priorities and values in lifeEnabling resources, responsibilities to be properly cared for, secondary to people in importanceJoy that comes from almost any activity in a focused life, true recreation considered necessary to a balanced lifestyleCompanions in interdependent living, confidants to share with, serve and supportNo real perceived “enemies”, just people with different paradigms or agendas to be understood and cared aboutVehicles for true principles, opportunities for service/contributionOne unique, talented, creative individual among many who can accomplish great things independently and interdependentlyImmutable natural laws with immutable consequences, preserves integrity which leads to legitimate growth and happiness

-• Only principle-based centers are healthy long-term aspirations.
+• Only principle-based centers lead to healthy long-term aspirations.

 Every extremely successful person in this world has a very specific attitude: